sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 This profile specifies Representation Relations in ID Tokens as follows:
 - The End-User is always identified by the `sub` Claim;
-- The represented Service Consumer is mentioned in the `represents` Claim.
+- The represented service consumer is mentioned in the `represents` Claim.
-- In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `represents` Claim.
+- In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented service consumer listed as the deepest nested `represents` Claim.
 - Each `represents` Claim MUST contain `sub` and `iss` Claims to uniquely identify the represented party and SHOULD contain a `sub_id_type` Claim to explicitly indicate the type of identifier used in the `sub` claim if the OpenID Provider supports multiple types of subject identifiers.
 - `represents` Claims MAY contain additional Claims (e.g. `email`) to provide additional useful information about the represented party.
 - Claims within the `represents` Claim pertain only to the identity of that party and MUST NOT contain Claims that are not related to the represented party, such as top-level Claims `exp`, `nbf`, and `aud`.